Tungufljot River, Iceland

 Guests are accommodated in a simple but comfortable four bedroom self-catering lodge situated right next to one of the best pools on the river.
 The lodge is composed of two separate wooden cabins, each with two bedrooms and a bathroom.
 The larger cabin also has a fully equipped kitchen, dining room and lounge area.
 The cabins have hot water and 220v. electricity 24 hours a day.
 There is also a wader and equipment storage room.

 Para llegar los viajeros deben volar al aeropuerto de Keflavik.
 El Tungufljot está localizado en la costa sur de Islandia a 245 kilómetros al este de Reikiavik.
 Se toma la carretera 1 en dirección sur este.

 Location: Next to Grafarkirkja 245 km to the east of Reykjavík.

 Season: 1 April to 28 May and 9 August to 18 October

 Best dates: 15 April – 15 May and 10 September to the end of the season in OCtober

 Fishing techniques allowed: Fly only.
 All resident and sea-run brown trout should be returned to the river alive

 Species available: Sea-run and resident brown trout, Atlantic salmon and char

 Note: Fishermen should be aware the Icelandic authorities require that any fishing equipment brought into the country be sterilized appropriately with a proper veterinary’s certification as proof.
 Sterilization of equipment may also be done at the airport.

 In order to travel to Iceland, you should have a valid passport valid with an expiration date at least 6 months after the planned return date.
-A visa is not required for EU or US citizens.
+A visa is not required for EU, UK or US citizens.